Deselect Start Animation by Drawing the Chart Background: A full breakdown

 - Visual impairments: Certain animations can be problematic for users with visual sensitivities or specific cognitive conditions.

-Therefore, providing users with control over chart animations, including the option to bypass them entirely, is crucial for ensuring accessibility and efficiency.
+Which means, providing users with control over chart animations, including the option to bypass them entirely, is crucial for ensuring accessibility and efficiency.
 The method of deselecting the animation by drawing on the chart background presents an intuitive and engaging solution.

 The Concept: Drawing to Deselect